Aaxelpediaa/NaturalMackerel/README.md

 <a name="credits"><h2>💝 Credits</h2></a>

-Natro Macro wouldn't be possible without the help and inspiration of many extraordinary individuals.<br>
+Natural Mackerel wouldn't be possible without the help and inspiration of an extraordinary individual.<br>
 We want to show our gratitude to all of you, so please check out our [list of credits][credits-link]!

 Thank you all for your hard work and support!